chamukalakuri/Products/README.md

 - SQL Server (local or Azure SQL Database)
 - Visual Studio 2022, VS Code, or other compatible IDE

+## Project Structure

+- **Controllers**: API endpoints for product management
+- **Models**: Data models including Product entity
+- **Data**: Database context and configuration
+- **Repositories**: Data access layer with CRUD operations
+- **Services**: Business logic layer
+- **Events**: Event publishing functionality

+## Navigation Guide
+For developers starting with this codebase:

+- The ASP.NET 'Products' Web API source code is available under the folder /src/Products.API/
+- Start by reviewing the Program.cs file to understand the overall application setup
+- Compile and run source code using the instructions in the Running Locally section
+- Integration and Unit tests are included with a set of BDD-based integration tests in the test projects
+- The authentication flow differs based on the environment:
+- For local development, use the /obtainToken endpoint with test credentials
+- For production, integrate with Azure AD as described in the configuration section

 ## Configuration

 The application uses the standard ASP.NET Core configuration system.
 Key settings can be configured in `appsettings.json` or through environment variables: